akshatm1/Dotfiles-Public/README.md

 ### Approach using Bootstrap.sh

-First, change the permission of Bootstrap.sh if it's not an executable:
+First, change the permission of bootstrap.sh if it's not an executable:

 ```bash
 chmod +x ~/bootstrap.sh